catapracts/ExerciseProject/README.md

   To make a Program for Back_End with Spring, C, JAVA, C++ etc
 - Test
   To make a Program using with various language to make a diverse Program
+- Debug Log
+  To write a Debugging Log and solve the problem

 3. Plan
 - Update(later)